MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 You need the following prerequisites to use Jupyter notebooks in an Azure Quantum workspace.

-- An Azure subscription.
-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/) before you begin.
+- An Azure account with an active subscription.
+[Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - An Azure Quantum workspace.
 See [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).

 ## Get a sample notebook